 Note: This page contains side effects data for the generic drug valrubicin.
 It is possible that some of the dosage forms included below may not apply to the brand name Valstar.

-Common side effects of Valstar include: cystitis, bladder spasm, urinary urgency, bladder pain, dysuria, urinary incontinence, urinary frequency, and hematuria.
+Common side effects of Valstar include: cystitis, dysuria, urinary incontinence, urinary frequency, hematuria, bladder spasm, urinary urgency, and bladder pain.
 Other side effects include: nocturia.
 See below for a comprehensive list of adverse effects.

 For the Consumer

 Applies to valrubicin: intravesical solution

 As well as its needed effects, valrubicin (the active ingredient contained in Valstar) may cause unwanted side effects that require medical attention.

 Some valrubicin side effects may not need any medical attention.
 As your body gets used to the medicine these side effects may disappear.
 Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common:

 - loss of bladder control

 - unusually frequent urination